Ruby-crowned kinglet: Distribution and habitat

+Recent counts from Breeding Bird Surveys indicate that the ruby-crowned kinglet population is on the rise.
+This is mainly due to discovery of less disturbed territory farther north.
+This allows more successful breeding.

+The nominate subspecies, C. c. calendula, breeds from northwestern Alaska across Canada, all the way to the maritime provinces.
+It can also be found in the breeding season across the northern tier of the United States and along southerly spurs at altitude in the Rocky Mountains and Sierra Nevada.

-The subspecies C. c. grinnellii, breeding from southeastern Alaska to British Columbia differs significantly from the nominate calendula, and so is considered to represent a valid subspecies: it is smaller and shorter-winged, its upperparts are darker and greener, its underparts are buffy rather than grayish-olive, and the vent is tinged yellow rather than dull whitish-olive.
+The subspecies C. c. grinnellii, breeding from southeastern Alaska to British Columbia differs significantly from C. c. calendula: it is smaller and shorter-winged, its upperparts are darker and greener, its underparts are buffy rather than grayish-olive, and the vent is tinged yellow rather than dull whitish-olive.

-The subspecies C. c. obscurus, from Guadalupe Island, off Baja California, is considered endangered, and may already be extinct.
+The subspecies C. c. obscurus, from Guadalupe Island, off Baja California, was last sighted in 1953 and is considered extinct.

 Hybridization with golden-crowned kinglets has been reported to have possibly occurred.